 We know that the fall will look different from a traditional semester at Geneseo.
 Above all, we want to ensure that we’re protecting the health of members of our campus community.
 That means that you’ll see some additional precautions that are in line with the most up-to-date guidance from the CDC, the New York State Department of Health, and local authorities.
 Some things that you’ll notice include:

 - All members of the college community will be wearing face masks in academic buildings and common areas.
 In some classes, faculty may wear clear face shields.
-Although you are strongly encouraged to bring your own face masks, the college will also be providing masks for anyone who needs one.
-If you need your faculty to wear a transparent face covering (e.g., to enable lip reading), you can let them know directly or reach out to the Office of Accessibility at firstname.lastname@example.org.
+Although you are strongly encouraged to bring your own face masks, the college also be provides masks for anyone who needs one.
+If you need your faculty to wear a transparent face covering (e.g., to enable lip reading), you can let them know directly or reach out to the Office of Accessibility at email@example.com.

 - All students now have access to the Navigate student app, which gives you convenient access to information about campus offices, your class schedule, resources for finding study buddies in your classes, and other vital resources.
 You can sign up at the Geneseo Navigate Student webpage or download the app to your mobile device.